The 10 Best Travel Tips for Beginners: How to Start Traveling Right Now!

 Our blog and socials!

 Once you’ve started actually planning your travels, you’ll want to keep track of it all.
 We recommend using Google Docs and creating a chart like the one below.
 It doesn’t have to be exactly like this; you should definitely personalize it to fit your needs.
+Don't feel like making your own?
+Here is our free travel planner so you can keep all the details in one place!

 We add hyperlinks to our spreadsheet, so if we need to look at something specific, such as an address for our next accommodation, we can just click on the text, and it takes us to whatever we need to look at.